Fix 500 Internal Server Error WordPress

 define( 'WP_DEBUG', true );

-This coding educates WordPress to initiate the troubleshoot mode.
+This coding educates WordPress to initiate the troubleshooting mode.
 On the off chance that it’s now there, simply change bogus to valid.

 Directly underneath that line, you should add one more bit: